 He frowned, as he got out and reached into the backseat to pull out the still unconscious mystery woman.
 The dim hotel lighting gave him his first look at her face.
 Even under the dirt and scratches, he saw that she was beautiful.

-He needed to get someone else to take over this job.
+He needed to get someone to take over this job.
 Then, he'd call and talk Anita into taking the woman off his hands.
-She knew about this supernatural crap and would know what to do with her.
+She knew about this supernatural crap and would know what to do.
 His obligations to her would end, and he could get back to his life and doing what he did best, which was killing, not playing nursemaid.

 Edward walked back into the bedroom to check on his uninvited guest.
 The next thing he knew, he felt his feet swept out from under him, saw the ceiling above him and a face come into view.

 He felt one of his own knives pressed against his neck as a raspy voice asked, "Who are you and where am I?"

 Edward couldn't believe she got the drop on him.
 He hadn't even realized she was conscious, let alone felt her behind him.
 He tried to reach the gun hidden in his pocket, but her legs clamped around his middle imprisoning his arms.
 Feral, green eyes stared into his, waiting for an answer.

 "Name's Ted Forrester," he rasped out.
 "Found you in the woods after lightening struck you far as I could tell.
 Brought you back here since there wasn't anyone else around.
 Just went to get some first aid supplies from the bathroom.
 As for where we are, little town outside Chicago.
 Who are you?"

 She reached inside his coat, pulling out his cell phone.
 Ignoring him completely, she dialed a number, waiting for someone to answer.
 The canned message came on saying the number wasn't a working number.
 She pushed several buttons on his phone, staring at them in confusion.
 Edward started to move, stopping when the knife dug into his skin drawing a thin line of blood.